facile-it/facile-it.github.io/content/blog/eng/a-redux-pattern.md

 # Sagas

 A saga contains the business logic of the whole process.
 A saga decides whether to execute a command or not.
 A saga dispatches events and commands.
-A saga matches the same concept of saga used in [Redux-Saga](https://redux-saga.js.org/).
+A saga matches the same concept of a saga used in [Redux-Saga](https://redux-saga.js.org/).
 A saga manages asynchronous flows and side effects.
 It tackles parallel execution, task concurrency, task racing, task cancellation and more.

 Let's consider the case of an [autocomplete field](https://mui.com/components/autocomplete/).
 The goal is to fetch an updated list of cities and to render the elements of the list as items of the select.
 The list is filtered as the user starts typing inside the field.
 Every time a user types a letter, we dispatch a command (`fetchCities`).
 The autocomplete component will dispatch this command every time the input changes.
 This means making an API call for each letter which the user types.
 Making multiple API calls implies bad performances and a poor user experience.
 We need to filter out in some way the extra requests coming from the component.
 One way could be to add a check in the `onChange` function of the autocomplete component.
 We could add a debounce function which helps avoid many requests.
 As pointed out before a component should only render and add styles to the UI.
 Following this reasoning, a saga, which keeps the logic of the autocomplete, should do this check.
 For our specific need, Redux-Saga comes with a helper, named [debounce](https://redux-saga.js.org/docs/recipes/#debouncing), which does exactly what we expect.
 Commands, dispatched by components, don't affect the state of our application.
 It's the saga which decides how to deal with the commands.
 In this case, the `debounce` helper resolves this problem.